Customize the GlobalProtect App

 You can also define app settings in the Windows Registry, Windows Installer (Msiexec), and global macOS plist.
 Settings that are defined in the web interface (portal agent configuration) take precedence over settings that are defined in the Windows Registry, Msiexec, and macOS plist.
 For more details, see Deploy App Settings Transparently.

-Additional settings that are available only through the Windows Registry or Windows Installer (Msiexec) enable you to:
+The additional settings that are available only through the Windows Registry, Msiexec, or macOS plist enable you to customize options including, but not limited to, the following:

 - Specify whether the app prompts the end user for credentials when Windows SSO fails.